echofly/simple-tpl/README.md

 # simple-tpl
-A simple template for testing my own scaffolding
+A simple template for testing my own CLI